 Dog Sterilization in Pune – VOSD

-VOSD Pune focuses on Sterilisation/ Neutering of Stray Dogs
+VOSD Pune focuses on Spay & Neuter of Stray Dogs

-Neuter and Spay (sterilisation or animal birth control) is the only way to humanely control the stray dog population.
+Spay and Neuter (also known as sterilisation or animal birth control) is the only way to effectively and humanely control the stray dog population.

 VOSD will create its own team in different cities in India or partner with NGOs for sterilisation/neutering of stray dogs.